Leaflet/Leaflet/_posts/2012-07-30-leaflet-0-4-released.md

 		dragend: onMarkerDragEnd
 	});

-Moreover, now if only specify an event type to the `off` method, it will remove all listeners tied to this event.
+Moreover, now if you only specify an event type to the `off` method, it will remove all listeners tied to this event.

 	map.off('click');